 Here’s the thing

-Going from one hair color to the next involves some harsh chemicals to say the least.
+Going from one hair color to the next involves some harsh chemicals, to say the least.
 And making your curly hair straight or your straight hair curly generally requires regular use of hot tools.

-Not to mention simply blow drying your hair too often or at high temperatures can all cause dry hair!
+Not to mention simply blow drying your hair too often or at high temperatures can cause dry hair!